0xcjx/LIFuzz/README.md

 # LIFuzz
-This is experiment results of LIFuzz
+This is experiment results and source code of LIFuzz